Celebrity baker Paul Hollywood: I would like to see Princess Royal on Bake Off

 Celebrity baker and TV presenter Paul Hollywood has said he would like to see the Princess Royal on The Great British Bake Off, as he was made an MBE at Windsor Castle.

-Hollywood, 57, has been a judge on the hit TV show since it started in 2010, co-hosting firstly with Dame Mary Berry and then Dame Prue Leith.
+Hollywood, 57, has been a judge on the hit TV show since it started in 2010, first with Dame Mary Berry and then Dame Prue Leith.

 On Wednesday, he was made an MBE for services to baking and broadcasting.